Home

 Trails

 Walking along the more than 16 colour coded trails is the best way to observe and enjoy the flora and fauna here.
-Guides are also available for RM20-RM30/hour.
-The shortest route is Paya Jelutong with trail of 0.2km and the longest trail is Teluk Limau Trail with a total trail of 5.75km.
+Guides are also available for a small fee.
+The shortest route is Paya Jelutong with trail of 0.2 km and the longest trail is Teluk Limau Trail with a total trail of 5.75 km.

 If you are on a day trip, try the Jalan Lintang trail which is located near the Park Headquarters in Telok Assam.
-You will go on a circular path covering a distance of 5.25km.
+You will go on a circular path covering a distance of 5.25 km.
 Total time taken is approximately 3.5 hours.
+Plenty of nepenthes or pitcher plants to see along this trail.
+You will reach the Tajor Waterfalls and after that Tanjung Rhu.
+Beautiful sea stacks can be viewed from here.

 Beaches

-Telok Pandan Besar is a good beach that you can go near the headquater.
+Telok Pandan Besar is a good beach that you can go near the headquarter.
 However, you will need to charter a boat as this bay is not accessible by land.
-The cost of the boat is in the range of RM20-RM30.
 Further away from the park is Telok Limau, a more secluded and isolated beach.

 The Jalan Telok Limau trail which takes 10 hours will bring you to this beach.
 You will have to arrange for a boat to pick you up or camp near the beach.
 Remember to inform the park management as this trail is recommended only for the physically fit visitors.